-Determine the location and type of property
+- Determine the location and type of property

-Check with the city or county for zoning and building limitations
+- Check with the city or county for zoning and building limitations

 The properties will be sold by public auction to the highest qualified bidder.
 Bidders are reminded that the auctioneer’s acceptance of the high bid constitutes an enforceable contract.
 The County has the right to bid on properties up to the amount of taxes and interest owed.
-Some properties may sell for less than the taxes owed, some may sell for more.

 State law provides that no tract shall be sold either directly or indirectly to any person having a statutory right to redeem the real estate prior to sale for a bid amount which is less than the judgment lien, interest cost charges and expenses of the proceeding in the sale.

 If a tract purchased at the sale is transferred, sold, given or otherwise conveyed to any person who did have a statutory right to redeem such tract prior to such sale, within 10 years from the date of the auction, such person shall be liable for an amount equal to the original judgment lien and interest thereon from the date of the public auction (personal judgment).

-- Any current or former stockholder, current officer or director of a corporation holding title to such real estate, or any person having a relationship enumerated in paragraph (3) to such stockholder, officer or director.
+- Any current or former stockholder, current officer or director of a corporation holding title to such real estate, or any person having a relationship enumerated in paragraph (2) to such stockholder, officer or director.

 Properties will be sold by item number, legal description and by county tax identification number.
 If the property is subject to a federal tax lien or federal judgment lien such lien will be so designated when it is sold.

 Payment and Fees

-State law requires that an $8 recording fee be collected at the time payment is made, and there is an additional charge of $4 per page after the first page.
-The clerk will estimate these charges.
+State law requires that a $21 recording fee be collected at the time payment is made, and there is an additional charge of $17 per page after the first page.
+The County Counselor's staff will estimate these charges.
 Overcharges will be returned to the buyer.
 Undercharges must be paid prior to recording.